 Permethrin treated clothing: everything it’s not

+Myth #3.
 This one is easy.
-Contrary to comparable insect repellents such as DEET and citronella, Permethrin is odourless.
-It only smells before if dries, but this will be during the production process only.
+Contrary to insect repellents such as DEET and citronella, Permethrin is odourless.
+It only smells before it dries, but this will be during the production process only.
 So far for myth 3…

+Myth #4.
 This is where a lot of people go wrong.
 Yes, permethrin is a biocide, and should be registered.
-But when you want to add a permethrin product to your textiles as a finish, your permethrin supplier will do the registration part for you.
-As long as your products do not have the primary function to repel insects (like mosquito nets and head nets), your textiles do not have to be registered as biocides.
-Your permethrin partner should register for the permethrin product (so the cream, oil or spray) and the active ingredient (permethrin).
+But when you want to add a permethrin finish to your textiles, your permethrin supplier will do the registration part for you.
+As long as your products do not have the primary function to repel insects (like mosquito nets), your textiles do not have to be registered as biocides.
+Your permethrin partner should register for the permethrin product (so e.g. EULAN® SPA 01 or BAYPROTECT® AM) and the active ingredient (permethrin).
 What you do need, is a label that provides the end-user with information about the permethrin product.
 In short: there are rules, but with the right permethrin partner, all you need is the right label.

 TANATEX Chemicals registered for a permethrin product and its active ingredient.
 In a separate white paper, we tell you all you need to know about permethrin treated clothing, labelling, and registration procedures.